Nighthawk (Marvel Comics): Fictional character biography

-Kyle Richmond (Earth-616)
+Kyle Richmond

-Kyle Richmond was born to two wealthy parents and was brought up by his governess while his dad is away.
-When Kyle's mother died in an accident, his father sent him to boarding school.
-Due to his family's money, Kyle got into Grayburn College where he became involved with Mindy Williams who helped him focus through his education.
-One night, Kyle was caught in a drunk-driving accident in which Mindy was killed, and he was kicked out of school and was unable to return.
-Kyle later became anti-social, and learned that Grayburn College was closed down due to a lack of funds.
-Kyle Richmond attempted to join the army, but was rejected due to a heart murmur.
-Afterwards, Kyle received word that his father died in a plane crash and that Kyle has inherited Richmond Enterprises.
-Kyle turned to finding a cure for his heart murmur and physically training himself.
+Kyle Richmond was born to two wealthy parents and was brought up by his governess while his father is away.
+When Kyle's mother dies in an accident, his father sent him to boarding school.
+Due to his family's money, Kyle enrolls in Grayburn College, where he became involved with Mindy Williams.
+One night, Kyle is caught in a drunk-driving crash in which Mindy was killed, and he is kicked out of school.
+Kyle attempt to join the army, but was rejected due to a heart murmur.
+Afterwards, Kyle is told that his father died in a plane crash and that he has inherited Richmond Enterprises.
+Kyle turns to finding a cure for his heart murmur and physically training himself.

-While drunk, Kyle Richmond concocted an alchemy serum that he found in an alchemy volume.
-The alchemy serum enabled Kyle to gain enhanced strength at night.
-Kyle took on various sports activities to strengthen his natural abilities where he eventually became Nighthawk.
-Nighthawk and three other supervillains are brought together as the Squadron Sinister by the cosmic entity the Grandmaster to battle the superhero team the Avengers, which has been forced to act as the champions of the time-traveling conqueror Kang the Conqueror.
-Nighthawk battles the Avenger Captain America, who outfights the villain.
-The Avengers eventually defeat the Squadron.
+While drunk, Kyle Richmond concocts an alchemy serum that he found in an alchemy volume.
+The serum enables Kyle to gain enhanced strength at night.
+Kyle takes on various sports activities to strengthen his natural abilities and eventually becomes Nighthawk.

-Reunited by the alien Nebulon, the villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic with a plan to melt the polar ice caps and flood the entirety of the Earth's surface.
-Despite being asked to join the venture, Nighthawk asks for the aid of superhero team the Defenders, who prevent the scheme and defeat the villains and Nebulon.